country-regions/react-country-region-selector/apps/docs/docs/intro.md

 ### Gotchas

-It's a short list, but please note the following gotchas:
+Please note the following gotchas:

 - _Page charset_: some country names contain UTF-8 chars, so your page will need an appropriate charset to handle them.
   If you see some invalid characters appearing in the dropdown, make sure you have UTF-8 specified in your page